The Most Amazing Thing I Have Ever Seen

 “Coffee,” he grunts.

-“In a sec,” I reply while opening the porthole next to my desk.
+“Brewing,” I reply while opening the porthole next to my desk.

 He says something else, but I can’t respond.
 My brain is busy trying to reconcile what my eyes are seeing with any similar event from my past.
+There is none, not even in a dream.

 Part of me wants to remain here, spellbound as if in an opiate haze.
 Camaraderie will not let me.